Nearly indestructible stainless steel

-A good cookware set should provide you with all the tools necessary to whip up a multi-course meal, but it should also be straightforward to maintain so you aren’t a slave to dishes post-dinner.
+A good cookware set should provide you with all the tools necessary to whip up a multi-course meal, but it should also be straightforward to maintain so you aren’t a servant to dishes post-dinner.
 Does the Cuisinart set check all these boxes?
 We used the pans to cook everything from chicken and pasta to rice and soup—read on for our results.

 Design: Bright and functional